ryanguitard197-ctrl/Multi-Dimensional-Binary-V0.3.1/README.md

 **Ryan Guitard**

 MDB-OS is the result of original research into sparse state representation as an alternative computational primitive.
-The framework is not a quantum simulator — it is a distinct approach to representing and manipulating superposition-like states using classical data structures.
+The framework is not a quantum simulator — it is a distinct approach to representing and manipulating superposition-like states using classical data structures, with novel OS-level primitives built from the ground up on a Fibonacci-recursive dimensional cascade addressing system.

 ---